nashville-software-school/Vue-Workshop/project-vault/geocache-nash.md

    - The message they left
 1. **Optional Challenge** - The application should try to get the current location of the user when they first enter the app.
 When viewing the details of a geocache, the view should also display the distance in miles the user is from the cache

+## Part 6 (optional)

+1. Add a navigation guard on the `/hide` route so that it is only accessible to authenticated users
+1. Lazy load the `/hide` route so that its code is not in the main bundle

 # Tips

 There is no Code-by-Numbers for this project so here are some tips to help you get started: